 1 tsp dijon mustard

-heavy 1/3 cup grapeseed or olive oil
+1/3 cup grape seed or other neutral flavour oil

 You might also like…